LGBTQ rights in Chile: Transgender Children and Youth

+In June 2024, through Circular 7 on "Recommendations for the Approach to Gender-Affirming Hormone Therapy in Adolescents," the Ministry of Health suggested "deferring the initiation of new treatments with gonadotropin-releasing hormone blockers and cross-sex hormone therapy" until national guidelines are published, based on the evaluation of each case and taking into account the principle of the best interests of children and adolescents.
+The Medical College of Chile has indicated that, since this is a suggestion from the health authority, physicians still have the option to prescribe these treatments.

 In June 2024, the Chilean Pediatric Society said they supported the use of puberty blockers for transgender children and adolescents saying they have "shown positive results in mental health".
 The Chilean Society of Psychiatry and Neurology of Childhood and Adolescence and the Chilean Society of Childhood and Adolescent Gynecology have also supported the treatment.

 Gender Identity Support Program

 In 2023, the Gender Identity Support Program "Crece con Orgullo" began operating, which is aimed at children and adolescents from 3 to 17 years old, and includes gender-affirming care, family orientation and inclusion of boys, girls and adolescents in the educational environment.
-The state program was born under Decree 3 (2019) created by the Regulation of Article 23 of Law No. 21,120, which recognizes and protects the Right to Gender Identity.
+The state program was born under Decree 3 (2019) created by the Regulation of Article 26 of Law No. 21,120, which recognizes and protects the Right to Gender Identity.
+It is developed by the Ministry of Social Development and Family and the Ministry of Health.

 On January 9, 2025, by a vote of 7 to 3, the Constitutional Court upheld a request from President Gabriel Boric and ordered the annulment of section 46 of the 2025 Budget Law that prohibited the Ministry of Health from financing hormone therapies for trans children and adolescents.

 On May 15, 2025, the Chamber of Deputies approved the "Report of the Special Investigative Commission responsible for gathering a history of government acts related to accompaniment plans and programs for people whose gender identity does not match its name and registered sex (CEI 57)."
 The report, focused on trans minors, proposes to eliminate the Gender Identity Support Program, amend the Gender Identity Law restricting the progressive autonomy of minors, prohibit any hormonal treatment for minors and the repeal of Circular 812 that protects gender identity in schools, among other recommendations.
 The document approved by 56 votes in favor, 30 against and 6 abstentions, has a legal nature of recommendation, is not mandatory and has no force of law.

+In November 2025, the National Congress of Chile defunded the Gender Identity Support Program (Spanish: PAIG) of the Ministry of Social Development and Family, following the approval of the 2026 Budget Law.
+However, the program, administered by the Ministry of Health, will continue to provide support services in medical centers throughout the country.